ReasoningRank: Teaching Student Models to Rank through Reasoning-Based Knowledge Distillation: Experiments

-Our student models, trained with explicit and comparison reasoning, achieve competitive performance compared to the previous state-of-the-art student models.
-As shown in Table~\ref{tab:ndcg5_student_baseline},the improvements over the baseline models are statistically significant, with p-values less than \textbf{0.05} (indicated by $^{*}$).
+Our student models, trained with direct relevance and comparison reasoning, achieve competitive performance compared to the previous state-of-the-art student models.
+As shown in Table ~\ref{tab:ndcg5_student_baseline},the improvements over the baseline models are statistically significant, with p-values less than \textbf{0.05}.

 \textbf{BM25}: A traditional term-based retrieval model using TF-IDF, known for its simplicity and efficiency in keyword-based retrieval.

 \textbf{RankGPT DeBERTa} \cite{sun2023chatgpt}: A transformer model using disentangled attention to better capture long-range dependencies, improving reranking by understanding query-document context.